youbot/youbot-ros-pkg/README.md

     git clone git@github.com:youbot/youbot-ros-pkg.git
     cd ~/youbot-ros-pkg

-Switch to the correct branch
+Switch to the correct branch:

     git checkout electric --  if you want to work with ros electric git checkout fuerte -- if you want to work with ros fuerte